nsg-ethz/p4-learning/README.md

 ## Migrate to the new version

 The recent update of *P4-Utils* introduced several improvements, affecting also *P4-Learning*.
-Hereafter, we list the most important ones.
-- The application is now fully based on Python 3.
-- The legacy JSON configuration file used to start the network has been simplified.
-- The network can now be started also using a Python script and the new API.
-- *P4Runtime* is currently available with a new API.
-- The legacy *Thrift* API and client have been kept for compytibility reasons.

-> **Notice**
-> *P4Runtime* is only partially available because of some bugs in the implementation of [PI](https://github.com/p4lang/PI), the gRPC server used by the software switches provided by [BMv2](https://github.com/p4lang/behavioral-model).
-In particular, consider that registers currently cannot be read or written using the *P4Runtime* API.

 All the exercises and examples have been already migrated to the new version and they are now compatible with the new framework.
 However, should you have customized examples crafted from the old ones, please make sure that you have ported any controller to Python 3 and that the JSON network configuration file is compliant with the new specification.

+> **Notice**
+> Old network JSON configuration files are not compatible with the new version of *P4-Utils*.

+You can find further information about the update changelog and how the JSON configuration file specification has changed in the [Wiki](https://github.com/nsg-ethz/p4-learning/wiki/Migrate-to-the-new-version).
+Moreover, consider that, in the new version of *P4-Utils*, networks can be started also using a Python script and the new [`NetworkAPI`].

 ## Getting started